 How to participate

-- Attend a participant information session to learn more about the spring 2022 trips:
+- Attend a participant information session to learn more about spring 2023 opportunities:

-- Visit the Alternative Breaks website for scholarships and additional information.
+- Visit the Alternative Breaks website for additional information.

 - Reach out to the Volunteer Resource Center with questions at firstname.lastname@example.org.